madedotcom/gollectz/README.md

 # What
-collectd plugin for zfs disk stats using go c lib, this should work well on zfsonlinux. things like :
+collectd plugin for zfs disk stats using go and the go-libzfs C libs that talk directly to zfs apis, this should work well on zfsonlinux. things like :
 ```
 used